 General dentists provide invaluable treatments that can help preserve the health and beauty of your smile.
-In some case, however, patients are better off consulting a specialist.
-If you’re not sure when to see an endodontist instead of your general dentist, here’s what you should know.
+In some cases, however, patients are better off consulting an endodontist for specialized treatments.
+But what is an endodontist?
+And when should you see one instead of your general dentist?
+Here’s what you should know.

-Endodontists are dentists who specialize in endodontic procedures which address problems with the root and pulp.
+An endodontist is essentially a root canal doctor who specializes in endodontic procedures which address problems with a tooth’s root and pulp.
 All dentists receive some level of training in endodontic diagnosis and therapy.
-With that said, in complex cases, dentists will typically refer patients to endodontic specialists, who can then decide the best way to alleviate discomfort and preserve tooth function.
+With that said, in complex cases, dentists will typically refer patients to dental endodontics specialists, who can then decide the best way to alleviate discomfort and preserve tooth function.

-In addition to providing root canal therapy, endodontists can perform surgery to fix a tooth that didn’t completely heal after a root canal.
+In addition to providing root canal therapy, endodontics dentist specialties include surgery to fix a tooth that didn’t completely heal after a root canal.
 They can also perform apicoectomies, which are surgeries that extract the tip of a tooth’s roots.
 While endodontists typically provide treatments that address infection and severe decay, they can also save teeth that have been cracked or damaged by injury.

 According to the American Association of Endodontists, the average general dentist will only perform about two root canals per week, while the average endodontist performs 25.
 This level of experience generally results in a smoother, more comfortable process.